the-other-mariana/the-other-mariana.github.io/_posts/2023-03-21-migrate-to-cpp.md

 ```

 The command `add_library(<target>)` adds a library called `<target>` to the build from the source files listed in the command.
 The name `<target>` is the logical target name and must be unique in a project.
 The command `target_include_directories(<target>)` specifies include directories to use when compiling a given target, and the name `<target>` must have been created by a command such as `add_executable()` or `add_library()`.

+## C++ Server

+This system will create a QR and send it through an API, and therefore the API should be in a server.
+C++ is used for low-latency server, and we will find out what does that mean.

+**Sockets** let apps attach to the local networks at different **ports**.

+> A Web Socket is a computer communications protocol, providing full-duplex communication channels over a single TCP connection.

+### Server Socket

+1. Create a socket: get the file descriptor.
+2. Bind to an address: set the port where you will be at.
+3. Listen on a port, and wait for a connection to be established.
+4. Accept the connection from a client.
+5. Serve (send or receive).
+6. Shutdown to end the serve method required.

+### Client Socket

+1. Create a socket.
+2. Bind*, this may be unnecessary, since we are not a server.
+3. Connect to a server.
+4. Request
+5. Shutdown.

+### IP Address

+As previously mentioned, the IP address is a unique address within a computer network that allows sending data to the intended receiver.
+They are not bound to a specific physical location but rather to a specific device.
+The IP defines the package structure by adding also the IP Header to the package.

+It’s a 32-bit number that uniquely identifies a host within a TCP/IP computer network.
+A host can be any device connected to the network such as a computer, a phone or a printer.
+The IP address is described in the dotted-decimal format: 192.168.123.32.

+The IP address has two parts:

+1. The network part representing the destination network of the data sent.
+2. The host part representing the destination host in the destination network.

+### Subnet Masks

+A router can use an additional 32-bit number to infer whether the destination host is part of the local subnet.
+This number is the **subnet mask**.
+It may look something like: 255.255.255.0.
+If we look at the binary version of the IP address and the subnet mask,

+> 11000000.10101000.01111011.10000100 (192.168.123.32)

+> 11111111.11111111.11111111.00000000 (255.255.255.0)

+The positions where the subnet mask is set to 1 tell us where the network part of the IP address is.
+Thus, they also tell us where the host part is, with all the positions where the subnet mask is 0.

+In a network, a package is sent to its destination thanks to routers.The router infers the network that the host is part of by considering the network part of the IP address.
+It uses its routing table to compute the best way to forward the package to its destination network.
+Once the destination network is reached, the local router sends the package to the host by reading the host part of the IP address.